 Cüneyt Kaya graduated from Marmara University, Faculty of Theology in 2000.
 He received his M.A. degree with the thesis titled “The Idea of Perfection of Universe in Avicenna’s Philosophical Thought” from Marmara University, Institute of Social Sciences, Department of Philosophy and Religious Studies (2002), and completed his PhD studies with the thesis titled “Metaphysical Problematization of Potentiality in the Islamic Philosophy” in Istanbul University, Institute of Social Sciences, Department of Philosophy and Religious Studies (2008).
 Since 2009, Cüneyt Kaya has been continuing his researches both in Istanbul University, Faculty of Literature, Department of Philosophy, History of Turkish-Islamic Thought; and in the Avicenna Center, studying on the classical and post-classical traditions of Islamic Philosophy.

 As a graduate of Hacettepe University, Department of Electronics and Engineering, Erkan Akdemir received his Master of Arts in Telecommunications from Colorado University, USA.
 He held the presidencies of the Executive Boards of Eurasiasat and Kablo Net.
 Before starting his job at Avea, he worked as the General Director of Cisco Systems.
 Being the Board Chairman of Turk Telekom during the period from 2002 until the time of its privatization, Erkan Akdemir was also a fellow of the Board of Telecommunications Institution, the Counselor for the Undersecretary of DPT (State Planning Organization), and Telecommunications Expert in DPT.
-In addition to various positions in the Turkish Standards Institute and Enka, Akdemir has been working as the CEO of Avea since June 2009, and the General Director of Turk Telekom Individual Work Unit since December 30, 2014.
+Akdemir, who held various positions in Turkish Standards Institute and Enka, served as CEO at Avea and General Manager at Türk Telekom Personal Business Unit.

 Kemal Karpat received his degree from the Department of Law at Istanbul University in 1947, and completed his postgraduate degree at Washington University in political science, and his doctorate at New York University in political and social sciences (1957).
 After being appointed to the United Nations Economic and Social Council, he worked as a lecturer and administrator in a number of educational institutions, including Montana State University, New York University, Princeton University, Bilkent University, Middle East Technical University, Ankara University, Harvard University, John Hopkins University, Colombia University and Ecole des Hautes Etudes en Science Sociales.
 Kemal Karpat has acted as director for the Turkish Studies Association and the Turkish Research Institution, as well as being the head of the Middle Eastern Studies Department at the University of Wisconsin.
 After acting as the founding chairman of the Central Asian Studies Society, Karpat served as the coordinator of the Central Asian Studies Program at the University of Wisconsin.
 From his numerous published articles and books, some of the most important ones are as follows: The Ottoman Heritage and Nationalism in the Balkans (Ankara: Imge, 2004), Ottoman Population, 1830-1914: Demographic and Social Characteristics, (Madison: University of Wisconsin Press, 1985), Studies on Ottoman Social and Political History (Leiden: Brill, 2002), Studies on Turkish Politics and Society (Leiden: Brill, 2004), The Politicization of Islam: Identity, State, Belief and Congregation in the Ottoman Empire in the Last Period (Istanbul: Istanbul Bilgi University, 2004)